mobilepadawan/Speakit-JS/README.md

 ### Compatibility

-SpeechSynthesis API has a good compatibility with the most of web browsers because this JS API was born in 2014.
-You can see the web browsers list of compatibility below.
+SpeechSynthesis API boasts good compatibility with most of web browsers, as it was introduced in 2014.
+Below, you can find a list of web browsers that support this JS API.

 #### Desktop Web browsers